In 1979, Georgia Tech created the Office of Minority Educational Development (OMED). Over four decades, OMED has demonstrated outstanding success.

 Our second decade saw a paradigm shift.
 Focusing on how gifted our students were – else they would not have been accepted into Georgia Tech – we began to raise expectations for student performance.
 We directed our attention toward the educational process and became OMED: Educational Services.
 We have adopted a data-driven, quality approach toward the business of education with students being identified as “customers.”

-In 2019, we launched our 3rd shift under new leadership.
+In 2019, we launched our 3rd shift under the new leadership of Georgia Tech alumna, Sybrina Atwaters.
 We have broadened the scope and impact of our research, services, and programs to serve the ever-growing and more diverse Georgia Tech Student population.
 Our holistic approach to student success and development has garnered over several Insitute-wide initiatives bringing together academic, student life, career, financial aid, and community to serve greater higher educational aims of diversity, equity, and inclusion.

 A diverse workplace can only be achieved and maintained by a commitment to innovative and sound philosophies that strategically produce successful sustained partnerships and academic performance.

 1975 Ad-hoc committee organized to address concerns about the academic and social success of minority students.
 Dr. Wilmer Grant is appointed lead.
 The committee leads to the formation of OMED.

 1979 Georgia Tech creates OMED, the unit charged with the retention and development of traditionally underrepresented students: African American/Black, Hispanic/Latinx, Native American, multicultural.
 Dr. Thomas Parker is founding director.

 1980 The first Challenge program was held.
 In the mid to late 80’s, Dr. William Gamble becomes director of OMED.
 In addition to Challenge, leadership retreats, Academic Survival Workshop, Minority Orientation Week, and Student Assistant Volunteers (SAV) are key OMED programs.